Automist™ - Fire Misting System

-Automist® by Plumis is a fire suppression system that provides an alternative to sprinkler systems using water mist technology.
+Automist™ Smartscan is a BS8458 compliant, domestic fire suppression system that provides an alternative to traditional sprinkler systems by using water mist technology.

-FireFend is an accredited supplier and installer of Automist® in London and the South East.
-Automist® is a cost-effective, retrofittable, alternative to sprinkler systems, that offers full room active fire protection.
+FireFend is an authorised supplier and installer of Automist™ in London and the Home Counties.
+Automist™ is a cost-effective, retrofittable alternative to traditional water sprinkler systems that offers full-room active fire protection.

 - Enhance the project design with more open space

 - Increase the design density of the overall development

 - Reduce building costs due to a reduction in passive fire protection systems, such as enclosed staircases or fire rated doors